munificent/craftinginterpreters/book/strings.md

     has a handful of common encodings.
 UTF-16 packs most code points into 16 bits.
 That was great when every code point fit in that size.
 When that overflowed, they added *surrogate pairs* that use multiple 16-bit code units to represent a single code point.
 UTF-32 is the next evolution of UTF-16 -- it gives a full 32 bits to each and every code point.

-    UTF-8 is a complex than either of those.
+    UTF-8 is more complex than either of those.
 It uses a variable number of bytes to encode a code point.
 Lower-valued code points fit in fewer bytes.
     Since each character may occupy a different number of bytes, you can't directly index into the string to find a specific code point.
 If you want, say, the 10th code point, you don't know how many bytes into the string that is without walking and decoding all of the preceding code points.

 [ascii]: https://en.wikipedia.org/wiki/ASCII
 [unicode]: https://en.wikipedia.org/wiki/Unicode

-Choosing answers to these questions involves fundamental trade-offs.
+Choosing a character representation and encoding involves fundamental trade-offs.
 Like many things in engineering, there's no <span name="python">perfect</span> solution:

 <aside name="python">

-A window into how difficult these choices are is Python's migration to 3.
-Most of the pain in moving code to Python 3 is caused by its changes to string encoding.
+An example of how difficult this problem is comes from Python.
+The achingly-long painful transition from Python 2 to 3 is hampered mostly by its changes around string encoding.

 </aside>

 *   ASCII is memory efficient and fast, but it kicks non-Latin languages to the side.

-*   UTF-32 is fast and supports the whole Unicode range, but tends to waste a lot of memory given that most code points do tend to be in the lower range of values where a full 32 bits aren't needed.
+*   UTF-32 is fast and supports the whole Unicode range, but wastes a lot of memory given that most code points do tend to be in the lower range of values where a full 32 bits aren't needed.

 *   UTF-8 is memory efficient and supports the whole Unicode range, but it's variable-length encoding make it slow to access arbitrary code points.